Madhav-nms/Madhav-nms/README.md

 - 💵 **Enable smarter financial and strategic decisions**

-💡 *“The future belongs to those who turn data into decisions”*
+💡 *“Every dataset is a story waiting to be told”*

 ---